matteofigus/nice-json2csv/README.md

 =============
 [![Build Status](https://secure.travis-ci.org/matteofigus/nice-json2csv.png?branch=master)](http://travis-ci.org/matteofigus/nice-json2csv)

-A simple tool for converting a Json object to CSV without requiring headers.
+A simple node.js tool that converts a Json object to a CSV output without requiring headers.
-It also extends res on Express.js to easily produce csv files available to be downloaded.
+It can extend the Response object on Express.js to easily produce csv files available to be downloaded.

 # Installation